 This information is relevant to job seekers so that they can set their priorities right, considering the work-life balance.
 For instance, young people, women, and older people prefer to be part-time employees rather than full-time employees.

 Employers need this information more than job seekers to guide them in their hiring process.
 A big employer might be more inclined to hire full-time employees rather than seek part-time staff.
 A start-up, on the other hand, would want part-time staff as it might be the more economical choice.

 Time is the primal difference between part-time and full-time employees.
 Workers trade in their time for a job and get paid for this time commitment.
 The time specifics for full-time employees vary with federal state laws.
 For instance, in the United States, a full-time employee works about 30-35 hours a week.
-In some parts of Europe and Canada, a full-time job means anywhere about 35- 40 hours a week.
+In some parts of Europe and Canada, a full-time job means anywhere from about 35- 40 hours a week.
 Part-time employment invariably means any work hours fewer than 30 hours a week.